aadya1710/face_recognition/README.md

 * It determines how impactful an advertisement is and among which age groups and genders.

 ### Salient Features
- * It asks for the permission to access the camera.
- * This webapp captures the expressions, age and gender of the people.
+ * Webapp asks for the permission to access the camera and then captures the expressions, age and gender of the people.
- * It stores the data and show that directly to admin
+ * It stores the data and show that directly to admin.
- * Admin can login using the id = 'admin' and password = 'admin'
+ * The results are shown in the form of table with a histogram.

 ### Compatible Platforms
  Phone and laptop